FTX: Legal process

 Following the collapse of FTX, the Royal Bahamas Police Force launched a criminal investigation into the company.
 Anonymous sources cited by Bloomberg said that the office of the United States Attorney for the Southern District of New York had begun an investigation into FTX's collapse as of November 14, 2022.
 The United States House Committee on Financial Services announced it plans to conduct hearings in December on the collapse of FTX, and committee leaders said they would seek testimony from Bankman-Fried.
 According to anonymous sources cited by The Information, some venture capital firms are considering suing Bankman-Fried.

-On December 13, 2022, FTX founder and CEO Sam Bankman-Fried was charged by the US attorney’s office for the southern district of New York with fraud, conspiracy to commit money laundering, and conspiracy to defraud the US and violate campaign finance laws.
-After being extradited from the Bahamas, Bankman-Fried was released on a $250 million bond and ordered to remain under house arrest at his parents’ home in Palo Alto, California.
+On December 13, 2022, FTX founder and CEO Sam Bankman-Fried was charged by the US attorney's office for the southern district of New York with fraud, conspiracy to commit money laundering, and conspiracy to defraud the US and violate campaign finance laws.
+After being extradited from the Bahamas, Bankman-Fried was released on a $250 million bond and ordered to remain under house arrest at his parents' home in Palo Alto, California.
 He was arraigned in federal court in Manhattan on January 3, 2023, and entered a plea of not guilty to all counts.
-Judge Lewis A. Kaplan set a trial date for October 2, 2023, saying he might move it "forward or backward a day or two."
-Meanwhile, Gary Wang, co-founder of FTX, and Caroline Ellison, who had served as Alameda’s CEO, pleaded guilty to multiple charges and began cooperating with federal prosecutors.
+Judge Lewis A. Kaplan set the trial date for United States v.
+Bankman-Fried for October 2, 2023, saying he might move it "forward or backward a day or two."
+Meanwhile, Gary Wang, co-founder of FTX, and Caroline Ellison, who had served as Alameda's CEO, pleaded guilty to multiple charges and began cooperating with federal prosecutors.